 Central Sydney Dermatology is a well established and highly regarded Dermatology practice providing General and Cosmetic Dermatology services in Macquarie Street, Sydney.

-We have seven Dermatologists assisted by a team of Registered Nurses and Reception Staff.
+We have six Dermatologists assisted by a team of Registered Nurses and Reception Staff.

 Our primary focus is to provide a high quality healthcare service to our patients and their referring doctors.